scope3aiadmin/backend/README.md

 ## 💁‍♀️ How to use

+- Clone locally
+- Create a virtual environment with python 3.12 `python3.12 -m venv env`
+- Activate the virtual environment `source env/bin/activate`
-- Clone locally and install packages with pip using `pip install -r requirements.txt`
+- Install packages with pip using `pip install -r requirements.txt`
 - Run locally using `hypercorn main:app --reload`

 ## 📝 Notes